 Although beekeepers will normally travel several miles to pick up a swarm, we are likely to leave many alone this year – either because they are too far from a collector, or because the collection cannot be done whilst maintaining social distancing.

 Be assured that swarms can fend for themselves if needed.
 They are the natural way for honeybee colonies to reproduce.
 They are not hazardous if left alone.

 Note that beekeepers will only remove honey bee swarms, and will not remove or destroy any other bees or deal with wasps.
 Please check if your bees are honey bees before reporting (see below for identification of bee types).
 Note that if the honey bees are already established inside the fabric of a building, e.g. in a chimney or wall cavity, they cannot usually be removed by a beekeeper – see here for more information on bees in buildings.

-If you would like to report a swarm of honey bees in Oxfordshire, please call 01869 340665.
-Alternatively, do the same with OBKA’s Swarms Liaison Officer.
+If you would like to report a swarm of honey bees in Oxfordshire, ring us on 01869 340665, or 07512 224700, or use our contact form, mentioning your postcode and phone number, or call OBKA’s Swarms Liaison Officers.
 If you are not in Oxfordshire enter your postcode here to identify a swarm collector near you.

 Identification of honey bees

 Honey bees are small, slightly furry, and their dominant colour ranges from browny-gold to black – whereas wasps are similar in size but smooth and with distinct stripes of yellow and black; and bumblebees are generally larger, furrier, rounder and can vary in colour.

 If you have a swarm, but are unsure if they are honey bees (Apis mellifera), see here for further guidance on identification as there are several different species that may be mistaken as honey bees, such as wasps, hornets, bumblebees or solitary bees.